RobertWHurst/LucidJS/readme.md

 ### LucidJS.emitter()

 	LucidJS.emitter([object object]) => object emitter
+	LucidJS.emitter([object node]) => object emitter

 Creates an event emitter and returns it.
 If an object is passed in the object is augmented with emitter methods.
+If a DOM node is passed in it will also be augmented, however any DOM events emitted by the node will also be emitted by the emitter.

 #### Arguments